Web Analytics Made Easy - Statcounter

 WHERE IT'S NATIVE

 Originating in milder European & northwestern Africa areas.
 It arose along Mediterranean coasts of Spain, Italy, Portugal, France and on islands.
-And developed in the Atlas Mountains of Algeria, Morocco, and Tunisia.
+And developed around the Atlas Mountains of Algeria, Morocco, and Tunisia.

 This huge continent has many climates.
 All supporting places where palm trees are native.
 From hot sand dunes to steamy forest jungles & warm plains.